Emergency Management at Blount Island

 Cold Weather in Jax

 The cold season in Florida is typically December to February.
 Although Jacksonville is located in Florida, the city can still experience treacherous winter weather, bringing with it extreme cold, dense fog and even ice and snow storms.
 Residents should be aware of the dangers associated with these conditions, including hazardous roads, cold-related illnesses, fires and power outages.
-To stay informed, the National Weather Service issues various advisories and warnings, including frost advisories, freeze watches and warnings, and hard freeze watches and warnings, which signal temperatures below 27 degrees Farenheit.
+To stay informed, the National Weather Service issues various advisories and warnings, including frost advisories, freeze watches and warnings, and hard freeze watches and warnings, which signal temperatures below 27 degrees Fahrenheit.
 Wind chill advisories and warnings are also issued when wind chill values fall below 25, with sustained winds.
 To stay safe during extreme cold, residents are advised to stay indoors, wear warm clothing and check on vulnerable neighbors.
 Pet owners should also bring their animals inside, providing shelter and water, as prolonged exposure to cold temperatures can be life-threatening.
 Additionally, drivers are reminded to consider whether honking their horns or tapping their hoods before starting their cars may avoid harming a stray animal seeking warmth.
 For more tips on preparing for winter weather in Jacksonville, visit JAXReady.com/Preparedness/Hazards/Winter-Weather.